mlb-alumno/FinalProjectMIR/README.md

 put your mp3 files in the audio folder inside your working path

 ### Jam files
-run the ``code/create_jam_files.py`` script to create an example .jam file, put that file in the annotations folder inside your working path
+run the ``python jazznet_to_jams.py --working /Users/your_user/working/jazznet --csv_file /Users/your_user/working/jazznet/metadata/small.csv`` script to create the .jams files from the jazznet csv, put that file in the annotations folder inside your working path

 TODO: load jams and mp3 from jazznet